achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 <a name="projectstructure"></a>

-Bellow are the main project files that contain the application logic:
+Below are the main project files that contain the application logic:

 * src
    * app